Does your child get upset when she loses? Good sportsmanship and winning and losing social skills are important to teach kids. Here’s how:

 Teaching your child winning and losing social skills

-No one likes to lose, but we all do at some point.
-Even when we feel like we gave it our all.
-From board games to school competitions, coping with loss is a skill kids should learn.
+No one likes to lose, but we all do at some point, even when we feel like we gave it our all.
+From board games to school competitions, we can’t protect our kids from the disappointment and anger that comes with losing.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.